Cyber Security Degree

 An aptitude for mathematics and electronics is key to doing well in a cyber security degree program.
 Most schools offering these programs require strong standardized test scores and above average grades in math and science classes.
-Cyber security students learn how to design and administer computer networks.
-Unlike other degrees, advanced coursework focuses on cybercrime and cyberterrorism, as well as online forensics work to identify intruders of corporate and government computer systems.
-Other high level courses focus on threat assessment and planning for active network defense by degree graduates who generally attend bachelor’s degree programs or obtain post-baccalaureate cyber security certificates or master’s degrees.
+Cybersecurity students learn how to design, manage, and secure computer networks.
+Advanced coursework focuses on cybercrime and cyberterrorism, as well as online forensics work to identify intruders on corporate and government computer systems.
+Other high-level courses focus on threat assessment and planning for active network defense.